Mexican Shrimp Cocktail

 - Chill serving glasses

-- Place shrimp in mixture; refrigerate for 15 minutes
+- Refrigerate for 15 minutes

-- Garnish with a squeeze of lime and more cilantro if you like; serve
+- Garnish with a squeeze of lime and more cilantro if you like; serve chilled

 Notes

 - Tomato juice can be straight tomato juice, or a combination of juices, like vegetable juice and Clamato, or a spicy Bloody Mary mixer.
-Mix your tomato juice to your preference--you can always add:
+Mix your tomato juice to your preference–you can always add:

 - salt, pepper, Tabasco, or another type of pepper sauce

 - The amount of tomato juice per serving is a personal preference.
-I prefer more shrimp and goodies than juice, so this recipe allows for about ½ cup tomato juice per serving
+I prefer more shrimp and goodies than juice, so this recipe allows for about 1/2 cup tomato juice per serving

 - Fresh is best, but frozen is second best.